wcm-io-caravan/caravan-rhyme/README.md

   }
 ```

-With that proxy instance you can easily navigate through the resources of the API by simply calling the methods defined in your interfaces:
+With that proxy instance of your entry point you can easily navigate through all resources of the API by simply calling the methods defined in your interfaces:
 ```java
     // obtaining a client proxy will not fetch the entry point resource yet (until you call a method on it) ApiEntryPoint api = getApiEntryPoint();